NicholasSynovic/nicholassynovic.github.io/content/summaries/segnet-a-deep-convolutional-encoder-decoder-architecture-for-image-segmentation.md

 > My own proposed future directions for the work

-I'd like to try and build SegNet and quantinize it from float-16 to int-8 just to see what would happen.
+I'd like to try and build SegNet and quantize it from float-16 to int-8 just to see what would happen.

 ### Open Questions

 > What open questions do I have about the work?

-Why wasn't this model quantinized?
+Why wasn't this model quantized?
 If memory efficiency was a concern, or increasing the computation speed was desired, why utilize floating point values everywhere and not just where it mattered most?
-Where are the comparisons of memory usage and infrence timing of different models compared to SegNet?
+Where are the comparisons of memory usage and inference timing of different models compared to SegNet?

 ### Author Feedback

 > What feedback would I give to the authors?

 This paper is dense.
-There is alot of information covered here.
-Because of that, I would encourage a review of the paper to address spelling mistakes when referencing different models, as well as enhancing figures by pointining out specific areas where SegNet outperforms or is outperfomed by other models.
-Also, please report comparisons of memory usage and infrence timings if you are claiming that the SegNet architecture is more efficient that other architectures.
+There is a lot of information covered here.
+Because of that, I would encourage a review of the paper to address spelling mistakes when referencing different models, as well as enhancing figures by pointing out specific areas where SegNet outperforms or is outperformed by other models.
+Also, please report comparisons of memory usage and inference timings if you are claiming that the SegNet architecture is more efficient that other architectures.